Whatever You Call It, AI Search Traffic Engages More Than Any Other Channel

 The mean is one half of the story.
 The other half is the standard deviation: how much engagement swings from site to site.

 That number tells you whether a channel is reliably good or just sometimes good.
 A channel with mean 50 and std dev 5 looks the same on every site you measure.
 A channel with mean 50 and std dev 20 looks the same on average but really runs from 30 to 70 depending on the site.
-With the second one, you cannot predict what a new site will see.
-You are guessing.
+With the second one, you can't predict what a new site will see.
+You're guessing.

 In our data: